 - 1. Keep the cables connecting the VNA to the DUT as short as practical. - 2.
 Since the cable shield resistances are in parallel make one connection very short.
 If possible connect the DUT using just a coaxial adapter rather than a cable. - 3.
-If the common mode coaxial transformer is included, place it on port 2 and limit the maximum frequency to about 300 MHz. - 4.
+A common mode coaxial transformer, such as the Picotest J2102B, or the Picotest J2113A active differential amplifier, MUST be included in order to get the correct answers.
+It should be placed on port 2. - 4.
 Always measure a known value each time you recreate the setup.
-We often measure a sample resistor as in this application note. - 5.
+We often measure a sample resistor as in this application note.
+Picotest offers a useful Parts Kit of known values that is perfect for checking all types of power supply test setups.
+They also offer a blank board kit if you would like to populate your own parts. - 5.
 Use a log frequency sweep. - 6.
 Very low IF BW is required for low impedance measurements.